Primary Care Paramedic Program

 With the responsibilities of paramedics increasing, it is no longer acceptable to simply accumulate a set amount of knowledge and skills.
 Today’s students must be inquisitive and dedicated to continuously expanding their expertise and abilities.

-The Primary Care Paramedic (PCP) program is 44 weeks in length which includes 6 months of classroom/simulation training, as well as 4 months of clinical and practicum training.
-Tuition for the program is approximately $15,500 which includes cost of books and uniforms as well training and resources for obtaining class 4 driver’s license.
+The Primary Care Paramedic (PCP) program is 50 weeks in length which includes 7 months of classroom/simulation training, as well as 4 months of clinical and practicum training.
+The total cost of the PCP program is approximately $19,000 which includes cost of books and uniforms as well training and resources for obtaining class 4 driver’s license.

 To apply as a general applicant to the Medavie HealthEd PCP program, a candidate must meet the following prerequisites:

-- Math at the grade 11 or 12 university preparatory level and one science at the grade 11 or 12 university preparatory level (at least one must be at the grade 12 level).
+- Math at the grade 11 or 12 university preparatory level and one science at the grade 11 or 12 university preparatory level (Biology, Chemistry or Physics).

-- Grade 12 English at university preparatory level.
+- Grade 11 or 12 English university preparatory level.

 - Be physically and mentally able to perform all required duties.